Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 - Do not ommit verify step

 !!! note "Remember the hostname"
-    We use mDNS so after proper istalation user can connect to Raspberry Pi using hostname istead IP adress.
+    We use mDNS so after proper installation user can connect to Raspberry Pi using hostname instead of IP address.

     ``` sh
     eop-exec.local